AChandel500/cebd_1160_project/README.md

 ### Discussion
 Using an appropriate feature selection method can significantly improve model accuracy.

-Further methods could be applied to the dataset and other datasets could be used to obtain greater confirmation.
+Further methods could be applied to the dataset and other datasets could be used to obtain greater insight.

 ### References